hgourvest/superobject/README.md

 # SuperObject

-This version is compitible with Delphi and FPC complilers.
+This version is compatible with Delphi and FPC complilers.
 Also it has Windows/Linux compatibility.
 Tested with FPC Version 3.0.4, 3.1.1 and last 3.3.1.

 ## What is JSON ?